Wakefield: Transport

-East Coast Main Line, trains to Leeds, Doncaster, and stations towards London King's Cross.
+East Coast Main Line, trains to Leeds, Doncaster, and London King's Cross.
 CrossCountry trains go to Newcastle, Edinburgh, Birmingham and the South West.
 East Midlands Railway also run a limited service via Sheffield, Derby and Leicester to London St Pancras.
 Wakefield Westgate is on the Wakefield Line of the West Yorkshire Metro network.
 The line was electrified in 1989.
 Wakefield is served by inter-city express trains from both its railway stations.
 London can be reached in less than two hours.

-Wakefield Kirkgate railway station was opened by the Manchester and Leeds Railway in 1840.
+Wakefield Kirkgate railway station was opened by the Manchester & Leeds Railway in 1840.
 Wakefield Kirkgate is unstaffed and operated by Northern who operate trains to Barnsley, Meadowhall Interchange, Sheffield, Normanton, Pontefract, Knottingley, Leeds, Castleford and Nottingham.
 The station serves the Hallam Line, Huddersfield Line and the Pontefract Line of the MetroTrain network.
 Grand Central operating between London King's Cross and Bradford Interchange stop at Kirkgate.
 In 2009 CCTV was installed at the station, but it had acquired a reputation for being one of the country's worst stations.
 It has, however, undergone extensive renovation (2014–).

 The nearest airport is Leeds Bradford Airport, 19 mi to the north of the city at Yeadon.

-The Aire and Calder Navigation is 33 mi from Leeds to Goole, and 7+1/2 mi from Wakefield to Castleford, and was created by Act of Parliament in 1699.
+The Aire & Calder Navigation is 33 mi from Leeds to Goole, and 7+1/2 mi from Wakefield to Castleford, and was created by Act of Parliament in 1699.
 It was opened to Leeds in 1704 and to Wakefield in 1706, enabling craft carrying 100 tons to reach Wakefield from the Humber.
 It is still used by a small amount of commercial traffic and leisure craft.

 The Calder and Hebble Navigation was created by Act of Parliament in 1758 with the intention of making the Calder navigable to Sowerby Bridge.
 The route was originally surveyed by John Smeaton, remains open and is used by leisure craft.
 The Barnsley Canal, a broad canal with 20 locks, opened in 1799 connecting Barnsley to the Aire and Calder Navigation at Wakefield and was abandoned in 1953.